Greek academic art of the 19th century: Representative artists

 Artists belonging to the Munich School include the first painters of free Greece, such as Theodoros Vryzakis (1814–1878) and Dionysios Tsokos (1820–1862).
 According to other art critics, the latter belongs more to the Heptanese School.
 Both of them draw their subjects from the Greek War of Independence in 1821, focusing on idealised ideas on the Greek Revolution and not giving much attention to the violent and tragic aspects of a war.
 Even more dramatic in their depictions were the later Konstantinos Volanakis (1837–1907) and Ioannis Altamouras (1852–1878), who were focused more on the naval battles of the 1821 Revolution.

 Apart from Volanakis, the main representatives of this artistic movement were painters from the second half of the 19th century, such as Nikiphoros Lytras (1832–1904), Nikolaos Gysis (1842–1901), Georgios Iacovidis (1853–1907) and Georgios Roilos (1867–1928).
 In his mature career Roilos went beyond the principles of the Munich School and introduced impressionism into Greek painting.
 Gysis stayed at the Academy in Germany while the others have returned to teach at the Athens School of Fine Arts.
 Their teaching and artistry have marked the 19th-century artistic era in Greece.

 Nikiphoros Lytras is considered the pope of Greek painting and the major iconographer of Greek life during the 19th century.
 Paintings such as The milkman or The awaiting consist reference points in Greek art.
 Gysis worked mainly on ethography while at the maturity of his career he shifted towards the iconography of visions, allegories and symbolisms.
-The paintings of Georgios Iacovidisconsisted mainly of portraits and scenes depicting children.
+The paintings of Georgios Iacovidis consisted mainly of portraits and scenes depicting children.
 The latter was the founder and first curator of the National Gallery of Greece in Athens.

 Other painters include Epameinondas Thomopoulos (1878–1976), Ioannis Koutsis (1860−1953), Stylianos Miliadis (1881−1965), Nikolaos Vokos (1854–1902), Ioannis Zacharias (1845–?) and Polychronis Lembesis (1848–1913).
 Influences of academic realism can also be seen in the work of many Greek artists such as Spyridon Vikatos (1878–1960), Nikolaos Davis (1883–1967), Thalia Flora-Karavia (1871–1960), Ioannis Doukas (1841–1916) and Ektor Doukas (1886–1969).

 The end of the movement started when some Greek painters after the mid-19th century such as Periclis Pantazis (1849–1884) departed from academic realism towards impressionism and the final end occurred when expressionist Nikolaos Lytras (1883–1927), Georgios Roilos, and Konstantinos Parthenis (1878–1967) started to teach at the Athens School of Fine Arts.